washer143/r.wjoinery-msp1/README.md

-## Buisness goals:
+## Business goals:
 * Creating an online presence to grow our local customer base
-* Providing easy access to contact the buisness
+* Providing easy access to contact the business
 * Growing our social media following
 * Access for disabled users
 * Information is intuitive to follow